stalker-tools/tools/README.md

         gamedata.dbc
         gamedata.dbd
 ```
 Here we see three versions of file.
-Last version in gamedata.dbb file.
+Latest version in `gamedata.dbb` file.
 To get .db file with file latest version use `--last` option.

 ## examples for development purposes